 When you are 30 weeks pregnant, you are likely to have increased at least 18.7 lb (8.5 kg) in weight of which the baby is actually only some 18-19%.
 Want to know what the rest is?
 Read about pregnancy weight gain here.

 You baby’s brain is developing rapidly this week.
 Mom may be getting more and more uncomfortable as your belly grows.

 Heartburn is common this week, as are mood swings.
-Anything you recognise?

 The toenails are now beginning to grow.

+Your baby’s lanugo – which are the fine, downy hairs found on the body are starting to disappear.
+This is also the reason why premature babies have more lanugo than the full-term ones.
 Lanugo serves as a furry coat to protect your baby from extreme temperature.
-Since there are already baby fats and the brain can now function to regulate the body's temperature, then there is no need for these hairs anymore.
+Since there are already baby fats and the brain can now function to regulate the body temperature, then there is no need for these hairs anymore.
 But a few can still be seen during childbirth.

 Hormonal changes will make your ligaments more lax and the joints become looser.
 This is also in preparation for childbirth.